Why It Works

 Now, like most enzymes, PME is only active within a certain temperature range, acting faster and faster as the temperature gets higher until, like a switch, it shuts off completely once it reaches a certain level.
 170°F (77°C) is just under that cutoff point.

-To solve the first problem, my initial thought was to start the potatoes in cold water, and slowly bring it up to a simmer.
+To solve the first problem, my initial though was to start the potatoes in cold water, and slowly bring it up to a simmer.
 My hope was that by doing this, they'd spend enough time under the 170°F cutoff point to improve their structure adequately.
 No dice.
 The potatoes were certainly better than ones dunked straight into the fryer, but they didn't come close to the originals.
 Next I tried adding a measured amount of boiling water to a pot containing the cut potatoes.
 I calculated exactly how much water I'd need in order for it to equilibrate to 170°F. It worked a little better, but the water temperature dropped off too quickly for it to be effective.
 Was I gonna have to break out the beer cooler for this one?
 There had to be another way.

 That's when I thought—perhaps there is another way to strengthen pectin without having to rely on some fickle enzyme (I've never liked enzymes anyway), and it struck me: apple pie.

 What's this got to do with french fries?
 Well everyone who's ever baked an apple pie knows that different apples cook differently.
 Some retain their shape, while others turn to mush.
 The difference largely has to do with their acidity.
 Thus super tart apples like Granny Smith will stay fully intact, while sweeter apples like a Macoun will almost completely dissolve.
 Just like a potato, apple cells are held together by pectin.
 Moral of the story: acid slows the breakdown of pectin.

 What if rather than trying to fiddle with temperature, I just relied on the use of acid to help the potatoes keep their structure?